Fremont Reds

 The Fremont Reds were a minor league baseball team based in Fremont, Ohio.
 From 1936 to 1941, Fremont teams played as members of the Class D level Ohio State League, winning two league championships.
-From 1936 to 1938, The Fremont Reds were an affiliate of the Cincinnati Reds, before playing from 1939 to 1941 at the Fremont Green Sox.
+The Fremont Reds were an affiliate of the Cincinnati Reds from 1936 to 1938, before playing from 1939 to 1941 as the Fremont "Green Sox."
 The Fremont Reds and Green Sox teams hosted home minor league games at Anderson Field, which is still in use today.